IBM/rhm-crunchydb-operator-install-steps/README.md

 ### Step 3: Access the cluster on your localhost

-To view the results of the commands you ran in the earlier steps via the pgAdmin 4 console<!--EM: What is pgAdmin 4 console?
-Is that the RH console?-->.
+To view the results of the commands you ran in the earlier steps via the pgAdmin 4 console, CrunchyDB's console.
 Access the console at localhost with port forwarding.

 1. Run the following command in your terminal: